kovacsv/occt-import-js/README.md

 The library runs in the browser and as a node.js module as well.

 You will need two files from the `dist` folder: `occt-import-js.js` and `occt-import-js.wasm`.
 The wasm file is loaded runtime by the js file.
-THere are two public functions in the library:
+There are three public functions in the library:

-* `ReadBrepFile` to import brep file.
+- `ReadBrepFile` to import brep file.
-* `ReadStepFile` to import step file.
+- `ReadStepFile` to import step file.
-* `ReadIgesFile` to import iges file.
+- `ReadIgesFile` to import iges file.

+Both functions have two parameters:

+- `content`: The file content as a `Uint8Array` object.
+- `params`: Triangulation parameters as an object, can be `null`.
+  - If the value is `null`, the triangulation density is calculated automatically based on the bounding boxes of elements.
+  - If the value is not `null`, the object can have two number values, `linearDeflection` and `angularDeflection`.
+You can find more information about these values [here](https://dev.opencascade.org/doc/overview/html/occt_user_guides__mesh.html).

 ### Use from the browser